crustio/crust-wiki/docs/Q&AForMining.md

 ### The difference between validators and candidates？
 Validators have authoring rewards, candidates do not have authoring rewards, but they all have staking rewards

-### The total number of validators？
-During the preview network, the total number of validators will be dynamically adjusted.
-This setting is to ensure sufficient competition between nodes

 ### The icon meaning of validator page？
 ![pic](assets/qa/app_validator_page.png)